Whole-grain Petri nets and processes

-\begin{cor} A injective etale $B$-map $\pn H' \to \pn H$ of well-founded forward $B$-hypergraphs automatically preserves the earliest-start-time function (of \ref{EST}). \end{cor} \begin{proof} The value of the earliest-start-time function on a node $y$ of $\pn H$ depends only on the principal lowerset $\pn H\comma y$, so the result follows from Lemma~\ref{lem:lowersets-preserved}. \end{proof}
+\begin{proof} The value of the earliest-start-time function on a node $y$ of $\pn H$ depends only on the principal lowerset $\pn H\comma y$, so the result follows from Lemma~\ref{lem:lowersets-preserved}. \end{proof}

-\begin{blanko}{Remark/example.} Without the forward condition, it is not always true that $B$-sub-hypergraphs are lowersets, and it is not always true that the earliest-start-time functions agree, as exemplified by
+\begin{blanko}{Remark/example.} Without the forward condition, it is not always true that $B$-sub-hyper\-graphs are lowersets, and it is not always true that the earliest-start-time functions agree, as exemplified by

 \end{blanko}

 \begin{blanko}{Occurrence hypergraphs.} A well-founded forward hypergraph $\pn H = AINOA$ is called a {\em occurrence hypergraph}\footnote{Compare~Winskel~\cite[Def.3.3.1]{Winskel:eventstructures}.} if every principal lowerset is a graph.\footnote{This is analogous to the following characterisation of forests: a poset $P$ is a forest when for each element $y$ the principal lowerset $P \comma y$ is a linear order.} For example, the hypergraphs in \eqref{eq:Hcommay} are occurrence hypergraphs, whereas the hypergraph of Example~\ref{ex:not-colim-of-graphs} below is not.